Art History and Archaeology

 Attendance at the first class meeting is recommended.

 For information about enrollment in colloquia, students should consult with the department during the registration period in the semester prior to the one in which the course is offered.
-See the department website at http://www.columbia.edu/cu/arthistory/ for addtional information.
+For additional information, see the department website at http://www.columbia.edu/cu/arthistory/.

 Seminars require an application which is due in the department office in 826 Schermerhorn before the registration period in the semester prior to the one in which the course is offered.
-The required application form is available in PDF format in “Planning Sheets and Forms” under the "Undergraduate" section of the department website at http://www.columbia.edu/cu/arthistory/ for additional information.
+The required application form is available in PDF format in "Planning Sheets and Forms" under the "Undergraduate" section of the department website at http://www.columbia.edu/cu/arthistory/.

 In the spring, one or more undergraduate seminars in the Department of Art History and Archaeology may be designated as a traveling seminar.
 Travel seminars receive funding to sponsor travel over the spring break to a distant site related to the subject matter of the seminar.

 Reid Hall, Paris

 For information about the Columbia University in Paris Art History Program at Reid Hall, including summer session courses, visit the Office of Global Programs website.

 The Department of Art History and Archaeology offers two courses in the Columbia University Summer Program in Venice.
 For information about the program, visit the Office of Global Programs website.